 The last few months have been quite eventful in the world of streaming platforms.
 The coronavirus pandemic caused demand to skyrocket.
-Into this moment have come to a couple of new players.
+At this moment have come a couple of new players.
 One of the most visible of them, Quibi, has seen an underwhelming entry into the market, one that has led advertisers to renegotiate their deals.

 What is Quibi?